 MSCs have been used to treat lung tissue and have been shown to decrease inflammation and fibrosis.
 MSCs – which tend to concentrate inside the lungs following administration – have been found to cause inconsistent, but significant effects in people with COVID-19-induced ARDS.
 In general, studies on stem cell therapy for COVID-19 patients indicate that the lung environment improved, the overactive immune response was inhibited, tissue healing was stimulated, and protracted pulmonary function was prevented.

 Mesenchymal stem cells (MSCs) have a wide range of immunoregulatory properties.
 MSCs have shown to be effective at preventing lung damage, reducing inflammation, suppressing the immune reaction, and assisting with alveolar fluid evacuation.
-Experiments on the utilisation of MSCs and exosome cells produced from MSCs in the treatment of COVD-19 patients have yielded promising results and have demonstrated great potential.
+Experiments on the utilization of MSCs and exosome cells produced from MSCs in the treatment of COVD-19 patients have yielded promising results and have demonstrated great potential.
 More than half of the patients who were given MSCs or exosomes produced from MSCs received them intravenously, indicating that these cells might be used as a COVID-19 treatment.
 While the trials have shortcomings, they do help pave the way in the quest for treatments that can save patients’ lives.

 If you are dealing with the effects of Covid-19 and looking for stem cell therapy for post-covid, then Connect with Advancells at firstname.lastname@example.org, and you can also give us a call on +91-9654321400 for Your Inquiries.